• About

 You can read more about the successes of community composting in Horsforth by clicking this link or check out this little film about Horsforth Compost Collective building a compost bin by clicking this link.
 Or watch this film about Feel Good Factor’s Compost Collective Chapeltown in this link.

-If you would like support to set up a community composting scheme, or are interested in joining one of the already thriving schemes, we can fit you in!
+If you would like support to set up a community composting scheme, or are interested in joining one of the already thriving schemes, contact Annie Whitehead for more information.

 🌱 Thanks for reading!
 We’ll leave you with a picture of a community composting scheme member and their rather fabulous canine friends.